 How To Design A Catio

-A catio is a fun cat-centric name for an enclosure that allows your cat to access the outdoors, but remain protected from predators.
-It also prevents them from wandering around and killing local wildlife.
-Depending on your budget and living situation, you can get creative with setting up and designing a catio.
+A catio is a fun cat-centric name for an enclosure that allows your cat to access the outdoors, but remain protected from predators, cars, and people with bad intentions.
+It also prevents them from killing local wildlife.
+There are a lot of ways to design a catio from something completely unique to following a premade pattern like this really freakin’ cool tree house catio.
+Depending on your budget and living situation, you can get creative with your cat’s set up.

 Safety First

-Before we get to the fun parts of designing a catio, we need to go over the not so exciting topic of safety.
+Before we get to the fun parts of designing a catio, there’s the not so exciting topic of safety.
 Catios need to do two basic jobs: keep your cats in and danger out.
 There are a few details you can’t overlook in order to accomplish both of these goals.

 Prevent Digging And Fence Jumping

-When installing the fencing around the catio, you’ll need to make sure no predators, such as a wily fox, can dig under the fencing.
+When installing the fencing around the catio (or freestanding cat enclosure), you’ll need to make sure no predators, such as a wily fox, can dig under the fencing.
 This can be accomplished by burying fencing under the entire catio.
 By creating a mesh that surrounds the entire enclosure, there will be no digging past the netting.

 Likewise, birds of prey could swoop in or your cats may try leaping out of the top of the enclosure.
 Make sure there is a solid roof up top or that there is mesh covering the entire structure.
-If anything tries to climb the enclosure on the outside, you can consider installing a coyote roller.
+If anything tries to climb the enclosure on the outside, you can consider installing a coyote roller or adding fencing toppers.

 Prevent Reaching In